-It's a team Academy: We only accept teams (meaning two or more people) to the Academy.
-We will not be matchmaking or attempting to connect any individuals interested in joining existing or start-up cooperatives.
-SELC hosts happy hours, workshops, and public events where you can come and have a conversation with us if you are interested in finding co-founders or joining existing cooperatives.
+It's a team Academy: We have only accepted teams (meaning two or more people) to the Academy.
+We do not matchmake or attempt to connect individuals interested in joining existing or start-up cooperatives.
+The Law Center hosts happy hours, legal advice cafes, workshops, and other public events where you can come and have a conversation with us if you are interested in finding co-founders or joining existing cooperatives.
 There is also a vibrant worker cooperative community in the Bay Area, rooted in the Network of Bay Area Worker Cooperatives and the US Federation of Worker Cooperatives, that provides networking opportunities to meet worker cooperative entrepreneurs!

 There are four types of teams we typically accept: